grassrootseconomics/docs.grassecon.org/docs/legal/gecl1.md

 ## Jurisdiction

-1. A Clearing Union, as an associative and participatory agreement, transcends jurisdiction and is tax transparent.
+1. An Economic Commons, as an associative and participatory agreement, transcends jurisdiction and is tax transparent.
-1. All Members implementing or taking part in a Clearing Union or its Instruments are bound by local law generally and tax laws specifically.
+1. All Members implementing or taking part in a Economic Commons or its Instruments are bound by local law generally and tax laws specifically.
 1. Any usage of Clearing Union Instruments are between willing Members who must satisfy themselves that all trades are locally lawful.
 1. Members are subject to local identity laws and regulations in their respective jurisdiction.
 1. Data may be shared internationally between Members in different jurisdictions.